 BÜHLER, Johann Michael.
 18?? — India 7.6.1854.
 German Indologist and Missionary in South India.
 After several years of Sanskrit studies in Germany (perhaps under Ewald, with whom he later corresponded) he left for India as a missionary of Basel Mission in 1846.
-He arrived in Calicut in January 1847 and settled down in Kateri (Kaity) in the Nilgiris founding the Toda mission together with Weigle.
-He was interested in languages and learnt quickly Kannaḍa and Baḍaga.
+He arrived at Calicut in January 1847 and settled down in Kateri (Kaity) in the Nilgiris founding the Toda mission together with Weigle.
+He was interested in languages and learned quickly Kannaḍa and Baḍaga.
 During the few years before his early death he collected and worked specimens of Baḍaga folklore and sent them to D.M.G.

 – Baḍaga text and translation: “Ueber das Volk und die Sprache der Badaga im dekhanischen Indien[Keilasakathe]”, ZDMG 3, 1849, 110-118; “Badaga-Gebet über einen Todten”, ZDMG 5, 1851, 385-390; “Hundert Badaga Sprüchwörter”, ZDMG 7, 1853, 381-389.